Fraukindermann/Mapping-Thonet-Espanol/pages/about.md

 ---
-título: Acerca de
+title: About
-layout: acerca de
+layout: about
-enlace permanente: /about.html
+permalink: /about.html
-# incluir información de CollectionBuilder en la parte inferior
+# include CollectionBuilder info at bottom
-créditos: true
+credits: true
-# Edite el markdown en este archivo para describir su colección
+# Edit the markdown on in this file to describe your collection
-# Busque en _includes/feature opciones para añadir fácilmente características a la página
+# Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}